-In a perfect world, thought suppression would leave a person with no traces of their unwanted thoughts.
+In a perfect world, thought suppression or emotional suppression would leave a person with no traces of their unwanted thoughts.

-In 1987, Wegner et al conducted an experiment in which participants were told to either suppress or express thoughts about a white bear while thinking aloud what passes their minds.
+In 1987, Wegner et al. conducted a psychological research in which participants were told to either suppress or express thoughts about a white bear while thinking aloud about what passed their minds.

-It was found that the suppress-then-express group had significantly more thoughts about a white bear than the other group.
+It was found that the suppress-then-express group had significantly more thoughts about a white bear than the control group.

-This rebound is also known as the ironic effects or paradoxical effects of suppression2.
+This rebound effect is also known as the ironic process theory, ironic effects, and paradoxical effects of suppression2.

-In lieu of being suppressed, these thoughts became more prevalent, referred to as hyperaccessibility of suppressed thought.
+In lieu of being suppressed, these thoughts became more prevalent, referred to as hyper-accessibility of the suppressed item.

-It seems the more a person consciously tries to suppress a thought, the more the unwanted thoughts return to their mind.
+It seems the more a person consciously tries to suppress a thought, the more the suppressed thought returns to their mind.

 Suppression-related effects fall into three categories3:

-- After a period of suppression, target thoughts are more likely to occur.
+- After a period of mental suppression, target thoughts are more likely to occur.

 - Immediately following suppression, target thoughts surge.

-- During suppression, intrusions of target thoughts intensify.
+- During suppression, unwanted intrusions of target thoughts intensify.

 Suppressing a thought initiates two cognitive processes, one controlled and one automatic.